-These folks sometimes BARELY speak English, and their managers teach them extreme aggression on the phone.
+These folks sometimes BARELY speak English, and their managers teach them to be VERY pushy on the phone.

-Bottom line, since I’ve set foot into the life insurance business in 2011, I’ve never seen one vendor pull off pre-set final expense appointments that are consistent in quality.
+Bottom line, I’ve never seen one vendor pull off pre-set final expense appointments that are consistent in quality.

 #2 – Foreign-Speaking Telemarketing Leads